GEO3340 – Bachelor thesis in physical geography, geomatics and hydrology

 Recommended previous knowledge

-GEG2240 – Introduction to remote sensing, GEG2250 – Introduction in surveying, photogrammetry and spatial analysis, or GEG2110 – Geomorphological processes, GEG2120 – Natural resource management (discontinued), GEG2130 – Geomorphology of the Nordic countries or GEO2010 – Surface hydrology, GEO3020 – Soil- and groundwater
+GEG2240 – Introduction to remote sensing (continued), GEG2250 – Introduction in surveying, photogrammetry and spatial analysis (continued), or GEG2110 – Geomorphological processes (continued), GEG2120 – Natural resource management (discontinued), GEG2130 – Geomorphology of the Nordic countries (discontinued) or GEO2010 – Surface hydrology (continued), GEO3020 – Soil- and groundwater (discontinued)

-- 10 credits overlap with GEO3000 – Project Thesis in Geosciences
+- 10 credits overlap with GEO3000 – Bachelor Thesis in Geosciences

 - 10 credits overlap with GEG2340 – Bachelor thesis in physical geography, geomatics and hydrology (continued)